 1) Anticipate change and change the course well on time.

 2) Stay prepared for changes and embrace them as soon as it happens.

-4) Refuse to embrace change, stay mediocre, and blame the outer situation, other people for their life and circumstances they are in.
+4) Refuse to embrace change, stay mediocre, and blame the outside situation and other people for their life and circumstances

-As the story moves along all four character finds their cheese completely vanishing one day all of a sudden and what follows is how each of them deals with it.
-How they respond, how they act, and who accomplishes what with their response and action to this situation.
+As the story progresses, all four characters find their cheese completely vanishing one day, and what follows is how each of them deals with it.
+How they respond and act, and who accomplishes what with their response and action to this situation.

-As you read this engaging short yet powerful short story, you will come face to face with yourself in one of the characters and find yourself being or being in each one’s shoe at some point in life.
+As you read this engaging yet powerful short story, you will face yourself in one of the characters and be in each one’s shoes at some point.

-When it comes to change, we can change with times and get better with gaining experience through trial and error or stick to our old ways and get bitter with times constantly blaming outside situations upon which we don’t have any control.
+When it comes to change, we can change with time and get better by gaining experience through trial and error or stick to our old ways and get bitter with times, constantly blaming outside situations upon which we don’t have any control.

 I loved this line from the book –

 When we change what we believe, we change what we do.
-We can believe change will harm us and resist or we can believe that change will help us and embrace it.
+We can believe change will harm us and resist, or we can assume it will help and embrace it.
 It depends on what we choose to believe.

-I have also created a video of a few quotes from the book – I am sure you’ll it.
-Please do subscribe to my YouTube channel – Myread4change
+I have also created a video of a few quotes from the book – I am sure you’ll see it.
+Please subscribe to my YouTube channel – Myread4change.

-Whether you are starting to read a self-help book or have read many.
-This one will certainly engage you with its tale and inspire you to embrace change and grow with it.
+Whether you are starting to read a self-help book or have read many, this one will undoubtedly engage you with its tale and inspire you to embrace change and grow with it.